The Children’s Place recalls jeans for choking hazard

-(WHTM) — The Children’s Place has recalled two styles of baby and toddler jeans due to a choking hazard.
+(WHTM) — The Children’s Place is recalling two styles of baby and toddler jeans due to a choking hazard.

 The recall includes Baby and Toddler Boy Basic Stretch Straight Leg Jeans sold in sizes 6-9M to 5T.
 According to the United States Consumer Product Safety Commission, the metal snaps on the jeans can detach.
 This poses a choking hazard to young children.